-The Fed will not stop until it has inflation under control
+The Federal Reserve will not stop until it has inflation under control

-Since the beginning of the year, US Treasuries have suffered from the most significant losses since 1974.
+Since the beginning of the year, US Treasuries have suffered from the most significant losses compared to any year since 1974.
 Their weak performance is attributable to bets on interest rate hikes for 2022.
 However, the situation has recently become more complex.
 With the rise of geopolitical tensions, investors have been divided between high inflation and a slowdown in growth.

 That is a massive headache for the Federal Reserve, which originally envisioned tightening the economy in an expansion as inflation was peaking.
-Right now, it's difficult to say when inflation will peak, while it’s inevitable that the economy will slow down.
-The central bank needs to redirect its efforts to fix one of these two problems.
+Right now, it's difficult to say when inflation will be peaking, while it’s inevitable that the economy will slow down.
+The Federal Reserve needs to redirect its efforts to fix one of these two problems.
 We believe that it will work towards containing inflation at the cost of growth this time around.
 Indeed, inflation expectations in the US have recently soared to record new levels across the curve, showing that high inflation is becoming more entrenched than initially thought.

-That’s why we believe that sooner rather than later, the Fed will soon need to begin with the runoff of its balance sheet to lift long-dated interest rates.
+That’s why we believe that sooner rather than later, the Fed will need to begin with the runoff of its balance sheet to lift long-dated interest rates.
 However, it’s critical to acknowledge that in the past, a balance sheet reduction has been synonymous with lower rates in the long term.
 The best example is the 2018-2019 quantitative tightening (QT): while long-term rates rose initially, as market volatility intensified yields dropped sharply.

-History tells us that central banks are better at controlling the short-end of the yield curve rather than the long-end, as longer-term rates depend on investors' perception of whether the economy can withstand the Fed's tightening path.
-It won't be different this time around, and the Fed might even need to provoke a recession to get hold of inflation.
+History tells us that central banks are better at controlling the short part of the yield curve rather than the long part, as longer-term rates depend on investors' perception of whether the economy can withstand the Fed's tightening path.
+It won't be different this time around, and the Fed might need to provoke a recession to get hold of inflation.